Book Shelf THE STACKS

 and he cried very easily at little things

-that were of no importance.)
+that were of no importance.

 – from A Day’s Wait

-Here’s an example of men talking at women.
+Third: An example of men talking

 (Let’s call it Exhibit D for Dreadful.)